mtlong29/MySite/_posts/portfolio/2016-12-20-pare-and-flourish.md

 </div>

 ## Development (CSS and HTML)
-The source code of www.pareandflourish.com can be found <a class="fancyLink" href="https://github.com/mtlong29/pareandflourish_site" target="_blank">here</a>.
+The source code of www.pareandflourish.com can be found <a href="https://github.com/mtlong29/pareandflourish_site">here</a>.

 ## What I learned
 This site uses Bootstrap, Jekyll, Sass, and others.

-<a class="fancyLink" href="http://getbootstrap.com/" target="_blank">Bootstrap</a> is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
+<a href="http://getbootstrap.com/">Bootstrap</a> is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
 Basically makes front-end web development faster and easier.
 In other words bootstrap is meant for web developers of all skill levels.
 I decided it would be a good idea to gain some more experience using this framework.

-<a class="fancyLink" href="https://jekyllrb.com/" target="_blank">Jekyll</a> is a tool that builds static websites from dynamic components.
+<a href="https://jekyllrb.com/">Jekyll</a> is a tool that builds static websites from dynamic components.
 One of my favorite features is the development environment.

-<a class="fancyLink" href="http://sass-lang.com/" target="_blank">Sass</a>, or Syntactically Awesome StyleSheets,is an extension of CSS.
+<a href="http://sass-lang.com/">Sass</a>, or Syntactically Awesome StyleSheets,is an extension of CSS.
 Sass takes what would be a complicated stylesheet and makes it readable.
 This is mainly done by partials, nesting, and inline imports.
 In the end of the day you can compile your Sass files to a basic CSS file making it compatible everywhere CSS is.